-My visit to the Rajabai Tower in May 2019 was rather a hair-raising experience!
-On a blistering, 95-degrees-in-the-shade, humid afternoon, the University of Mumbai authorities allowed me to visit the Rajabai Tower escorted by a lady guard.
+My visit to the Rajabai Tower in May 2019 was a rather hair-raising experience!
+On a blistering, 95-degrees-in-the-shade, humid afternoon, the University of Mumbai authorities allowed me to visit the Rajabai Tower, escorted by a lady guard.

 Watch the video (to the right) to get a sense of what it was like on the way down.
-This trip was excellent research to get a sense of the interior of this ancient landmark.
+This trip was excellent research to sense the atmosphere, dark and closed-off, and get a sense of the interior of this ancient landmark.

 The Gallery is not open to visitors due to concerns for their safety.